Been here before? Looking for the latest? Scroll down to:

 I do not remember seeing Judge Sigur when I attended but certainly the area around his childhood home and church community deserve better efforts to protect them from has been going on (and/or what not has been going on) just three or four miles northerly of them for so many years.
 Remember the 2004 Times Picayune article.

 Public fishing, crawfishing, etc. from Bayou Choupique and the southerly waterway has been a common sight in that area over the years.
-Not even signs were erected to warn anyone about the mercury and sediment and mercury issues evidenced since 1995 and that was still there sitting on the ground in plain sight in 2003 and were known to State regulators.
+Not even signs were erected to warn anyone about the mercury and sediment and mercury issues evidenced since 1995 and that mercury was still sitting on the ground in 2003 and were known to State regulators.
 That would have been so easy to do except for...then the general public would know!
 The absence of warning signs, if not legally wrong, certainly is morally wrong.

 This failure of the State's regulatory agencies to act in a prudent and timely manner on behalf of the public is directly adverse to the expressed intent of the Louisiana State Constitution and why these agencies were created in the first place.
 To realize that State regulators are in control of such remediation matters is alarming.

 In 2008 Bill Schramm wrote the author that to the best of his recollection only 12 mercury meter locations had been remediated as of that date.
-What about this?
 Has the total number of mercury meter locations in the South Jeanerette Field ever been fully located and has it ever been determined whether mercury is underneath all of those locations?
 South Jeanerette Field has but a few locations of what might be out there across Louisiana.
 If so, that finding should be made public to be viewed.
 If not, that should be demanded by the appropriate party.

-Note: Based on at least Nancy Blanchard's and/or Austin Arabie's numerous letters to the Office of Conservation over many years and the ongoing compliance orders etc. and the 2004 news article's mentioning of the E.P.A. - Environmental Justice Advisory Council's interest in Four Corners, LA, it is the author's opinion, that the roughly $750,000 that was apparently paid to Park Plantation, LLC for some sort of perpetual servitude, would have been been much better spent directed toward the environmental assessment and protection of the Four Corners and Glencoe areas as well as the other lands that are in the South Jeanerette Field.
+Note: Based on at least Nancy Blanchard's and/or Austin Arabie's numerous letters to the Office of Conservation over many years and the ongoing compliance orders etc. and the above mentioned 2004 news article's mentioning of the E.P.A. - Environmental Justice Advisory Council's interest in Four Corners, LA, it is the author's opinion, that the roughly $750,000 that was apparently paid to Park Plantation, LLC for some sort of perpetual servitude, would have been been much better spent directed toward the environmental assessment and protection of the Four Corners and Glencoe areas as well as the other lands that are in the South Jeanerette Field.
 Also, if public funds are in any manner involved with that servitude, considering the environmental history of Park Plantation, for so many years, the verbiage in Paragraph C. of Part VI (General Provisions). of the servitude is of particular interest.

 So, no oral reasons assigned in court (as the judgment said they were) and the written reasons relied on for the judgment are signed by the wrong district judge.
 When told what has been done, I am sure the court will jest a little and come up with some shallow excuse why this all happened.
 But, one cannot "unring a bell that has already been rung".
 The truth about what really happened will be revealed over time.
 This record irregulatory is particularly troubling to the author due to the two other acts of court public record tampering experienced in the past Blanchard-related litigations having pages on this website.